If you’re reading this, there is a good chance you don’t carry a weapon daily.

 2. The Safety of Your Family

-Your first thought is to wonder how long the response time can be for the police.
+If you’re at home and woken in the middle of the night to the sound of smashed glass your first thought might be to wonder how long the response time can be for the police.

 Sherrifs.org says it can be about 18 minutes.
 Of course, it depends on the scenario and how close a squad car happens to be to your house.